 - iPhone users.
-Noted as being one of the best pairs of iPhone earbuds, the BeatsX bring many of the same benefits of the Apple AirPods without the drawbacks of true wireless technology.
+Noted as being one of the best pairs of iPhone earbuds, the BeatsX brings many of the same benefits of the Apple AirPods without the drawbacks of true wireless technology.
 The integrated W1 chip and Class 1 Bluetooth promotes reliable connectivity with a 100-meter range.

 How are BeatsX built?

-Sporting a mainly plastic construction doesn’t cheapen the feel of the BeatsX.
+The mainly plastic construction doesn’t cheapen the feel of the BeatsX.
 In fact, the plastic neckband caps and earbud housings pair nicely with the rubberized Flex-Form cable, much like how a third-tier Cabernet pairs well with tonight’s TV dinner.
 Cheap, sure, but surprisingly good.

 A discreet power button inlaid in the end of the neckband maintains the low-key aesthetic, while still being functional.
 The same can be said for the in-line mic and remote, which sports a prototypical layout and allows for virtual assistant access, be it Siri or Google Assistant.
-To my glee, the volume controls are compatible with Android devices.
+To my glee, the volume controls are also compatible with Android devices.